 1. Find out if you can bring the kids.

-Your school’s administration may have a no-children policy for back-to-school night, believing that parents should be free to focus on meeting the teacher and listening to his presentation.
+Your school’s administration may have a no-children policy for back-to-school night, believing that parents should be free to focus on meeting the teacher and listening to their presentation.
 However, more and more schools recognize that arranging for childcare, getting the kids home and then returning to school is challenging for parents, and have started to offer childcare at the school for the evening.
 Be sure to find out what your school’s policy is and make the necessary arrangements.

 2. Devise a strategy if you need to visit more than one child’s classroom.